telenaco/HapticWhril/README.md

 $$
 \tag{1}\overrightarrow{\tau}= \frac{d \overrightarrow L}{dt} =\bold{I}  \frac{d}{dt} \overrightarrow\omega^{disk} = \bold{I}  \dot{\overrightarrow{\omega}}{^{disk}_{}}
 $$

 This equation states that the torque output is equal to the moment of inertia of the flywheel multiplied by the time derivative of its angular velocity.

+This equation states that the torque output is equal to the moment of inertia of the flywheel multiplied by the time derivative of its angular velocity.